shoaibahmedcf/ATLIQ-HARDWARE-Sales-Insights/README.md

 <h2><b>Project Objective</b></h2>

-<p>To design and develop a Power BI dashboard that provides real-time sales insights for a computer hardware business, enabling the Sales Director to make data-driven decisions and effectively address challenges in a dynamically changing market.</p>
+<p>To design and develop a Power BI dashboard that provides real-time sales insights for ATLIQ HARDWARE business, enabling the Sales Director to make data-driven decisions and effectively address challenges in a dynamically changing market.</p>